Bulletin #3007, Home-Based Business Fact Sheet: Starting a Home Business

 One trait you must possess, however, is a commitment to the success of the business and to making a profit.
 Your home business must be just that—a business, not a hobby.
 You must be willing to devote extra time and effort to it, especially as you’re getting established.
 With a strong commitment to success, you will be better equipped to make your home business both financially and personally rewarding.

 To be a successful business operator, you will also need to know how to do business.
-Record keeping, financial management and inventory control will be your responsibility.
-So will many other decisions and tasks, from designing a marketing and advertising strategy to keeping the part of your home where you do business attractive to your customers.
+Record keeping, financial management, and inventory control will be your responsibility.
+So will many other decisions and tasks, from designing a marketing and advertising strategy to keep the part of your home where you do business attractive to your customers.
 All these things will need to be done well if your business is to be profitable.

 There are a number of ways to help make sure your business management skills are adequate.
 One source for management information is the Small Business Administration, which publishes booklets and pamphlets on a broad range of management related topics.
 Some trade organizations and other business groups also distribute self-help materials.
 There are several magazines written especially for home business operators.
 Your local library is a good place to find these and other useful publications.